Portal (series): Setting and characters

-Both Portal games take place in the fictional "Aperture Science Enrichment Center".
+Both Portal games take place in the fictional "Aperture Science Computer Aided Enrichment Center".
 Aperture Science was founded by Cave Johnson (voiced by J.K.
 Simmons) and originally sought to make shower curtains for the military.
 Its research happened upon the discovery of portal technology, and soon became a direct competitor with Black Mesa Research Facility (from the Half-Life series) for government funding.
 Johnson acquired the rights to a disused salt mine in the Upper Peninsula of Michigan, where they started building a labyrinthine set of offices, laboratories, facilities, and test chambers.
-During this time, Johnson became poisoned from exposure to moon dust, a key component of the paint needed for the portal placing technology, and became increasingly deranged.
+During this time, Johnson became poisoned from exposure to moon dust, a key component of the paint needed to support portal technology, and became increasingly deranged.

-In Portal 2, the player explores these long-abandoned areas of Aperture, learning that the company had moved from testing on the country's finest, to paid volunteers, and ultimately to forcing its own employees to participate in testing.
+In Portal 2, the player explores these long-abandoned areas of Aperture, learning that the company had moved from testing on the country's finest, to paid volunteers, who were often homeless, and ultimately to coercing its own employees to participate in testing.
 Near the point of his death, Johnson ordered his lifelong assistant Caroline (voiced by Ellen McLain) to be the first test subject for a mind-to-computer transfer; her personality would ultimately form the core of GLaDOS (also McLain).
-Sometime after Johnson's death, the old sections of the facility were vitrified, and a more modern facility built atop those ruins.
+Sometime after Johnson's death, the old sections of the facility were vitrified, and a more modern facility was built atop the ruins.
 GLaDOS was built to control the facility and monitor the tests, but researchers found that the computer had villainous tendencies, threatening to kill the entire staff before it was shut down in time.
 The Aperture researchers constructed a number of "personality cores" that would fit onto GLaDOS to prevent her from turning against them.
 Despite this, on the day she was officially activated (coincidentally on "Take Your Daughter to Work Day"), she turned against the researchers and killed nearly everyone in the facility with lethal doses of neurotoxin gas.
 In the games and the comic Lab Rat, one employee Doug Rattmann survived due to his schizophrenia and distrust of GLaDOS.
 In trying to find a way to defeat GLaDOS, he finds that Chell, one of the human subjects kept in cryogenic storage within Aperture, has a high level of tenacity, and arranges for the events of Portal to occur by moving her to the top of GLaDOS' testing list.
 GLaDOS remains driven to test human subjects despite the lack of humans.